13903282022/hcorp2/terraform-getting-started.md

   name = "nginx:latest"
 }
 ```
-This code configures a docker container with the latest Nginx image.
+This code builds a docker container with the latest Nginx image.

 ### Initialize Terraform

-Initialize Terraform with the `init` command and the AWS provider will be installed.
+Run the `init` command and the AWS provider is installed.

 ```shell
 $ terraform init
 ```

-Note: If you see errors in the output check that you have all the [Prerequisites] (https://github.com/13903282022/hcorp2/blob/main/terraform-getting-started.md#prerequisites) listed at the top of this document.
+Note: If you see error(s) at at the init step check that you have all the [Prerequisites] (https://github.com/13903282022/hcorp2/blob/main/terraform-getting-started.md#prerequisites) listed at the top of this document.

 ### Build resources